Light-Workflow Runner

 Runtime policy resolution:

-3. Tenant policy sets the maximum tenant privilege.
+3. Tenant policy further restricts the allowed set.

-7. The task lease contains the final allowed execution scope.
+8. The fenced execution lease contains the selected backend identity and final allowed execution scope.

 Runtime Configuration Audit